 Cypress Black Bayou

 Cypress Black Bayou in Benton is a great spot for camping, RVing, boating, fishing, and swimming.
-Located at 135 Cypress Park Drive, the recreation area even offers a marina, a wildlife petting zoo with trails, and a beach!
+Located at 135 Cypress Park Drive, the recreation area offers scenic walking trails through the woods or along Cypress Lake, and a large beach area with picnic tables, covered pavilions and grills.
+There is also a petting zoo across 7-acres of Cypress-Black Bayou Park and a Cypress Nature Study Center.
+This is truly the day trip for the explorers in Shreveport-Bossier.
+Located at 135 Cypress Park Dr in Benton, LA.

 Red River National Wildlife Refuge